TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ~~~

 You will be prompted to enter your password.
-When entering your password it may not look like anything is being entered, but rest assured your password is being entered.
-Once you are done entering your password, press enter.
+When typing your password you may not get any visual feedback, but rest assured your password _is_ being entered.
+Once you are done typing your password, press enter.

 Congratulations!
 You've installed the prerequisites!
 When you're ready let's move on and install Git.